HandBrake/HandBrake-docs/source/en/latest/get-handbrake/download-and-install.markdown

 <!-- .systems -->
 <!-- .system-mac -->

-## Installing on Mac OS
+## Installing on Mac

-Once you've downloaded HandBrake for OS X, open the DMG file in your Downloads folder.
+Once you've downloaded HandBrake for Mac, open the DMG file in your Downloads folder.
 Your web browser (e.g. Safari, Firefox, or Chrome) may do this for you automatically.
 Then drag the HandBrake application to your Applications folder.

 ![Installing HandBrake on OS X](../images/install-osx.png)